London, United Kingdom

-This project includes excavation, tunnelling, structural work, finishing and mechanical and electrical installations at Farringdon station
+This project includes the excavation, tunnelling, structural work, and completion of the mechanical and electrical installations at Farringdon station in London.

-The biggest challenge has come up when working in a densely populated city, immersed in 1,000 years of history and at 40 meters depth.
+The biggest challenge is completing the work in a densely populated city, immersed in 1,000 years of history, and at a depth of 40 meters.

-When the Elizabeth line opens in 2018, Farringdon Station will be one of the busiest in the United Kingdom, and will become the Crossrail central hub.
+When the Elizabeth line opens, Farringdon Station will be one of the busiest in the United Kingdom and will become the Crossrail central hub.
 140 trains and 150,000 people/hour will use it and it will connect to three of the five airports in London and the city’s outskirts.

-Ferrovial Agroman has been awarded the Merit Award for its comprehensive approach to health and safety throughout the country (UK), and the Farringdon team has been awarded the Most Considerate Site award in the last three consecutive years by Considerate Constructors National Site Awards, UK.
+Our construction subsidiary Ferrovial Agroman has been awarded the Merit Award for its comprehensive approach to health and safety throughout the country (UK).
+Additionally, the Farringdon team has been awarded the Most Considerate Site the last three consecutive years by Considerate Constructors National Site Awards, UK.

 Reuse of demolition materials